7 Ways To Save Money In Cusco, Peru

 Cusco’s nightlife supplies nonstop fun, and it won’t break the bank.

-Most nightclubs, like the popular “Chango”, are located near the central square so you can usually walk.
+Most nightclubs are located near the central square so you can usually walk.
 This saves you money on taxis for nights out!

 Another perk of Cusco is the safety of the streets, so as long as you go out partying with a few friends for company, walking should never be a problem.

-The textile industry brings income, color, and soul to the city in the form of rainbow patterned goods.
+The textile industry brings income, color, and soul to Peru in the form of rainbow patterned goods.

 No traveler leaves Cusco without buying an Alpaca sweater or two.
-Aand there is no shortage of places to shop for souvenirs!
+And there is no shortage of places to shop for souvenirs in Cusco!

 Some of the best prices are at Asunta Market.